nus-tic4002-AY2021S2/tp2/docs/UserGuide.md

 * `list` followed by `viewMed 2` display all medical records of 2nd patient in the patient book.
 * `find Betsy` followed by `viewMed 1` display all medical records of the 1st patient in the results of the `find` command.

-### Adding Appointment to Patient : `addMed`
+### Adding Medical Record to Patient : `addMed`

-Adds a medical records to specified patient from the Patient book.
+Add a medical record to specified patient from the Patient book.

 Format: `addMed INDEX /d DESCRIPTION`